elastic/ecctl/docs/reference/ecctl-authentication.md

 Elastic Cloud uses API keys to authenticate users against its API.
 Additionally, it supports the usage of [JWT](https://jwt.io/) to validate authenticated clients.
 The preferred authentication method is API keys.

-There are two ways to authenticate against the Elasticsearch Service or the Elastic Cloud Enterprise APIs ecctl:
+There are two ways to authenticate against the Elastic Cloud or Elastic Cloud Enterprise APIs in ecctl:

 * By specifying an API key using the `--api-key` flag
 * By specifying the `--user` and `--pass` flags